Smooth Approximations of Quasispheres: Introduction

 \section{Introduction}

-There has been much work on uniformizing, parameterizing, or otherwise approximating metric spaces.
-Special interest is often given to quasispheres (i.e.~metric spaces quasisymmetric to Euclidean spheres); see Bonk-Kleiner \cite{BK02}, Ntalampekos-Romney \cite{NR24,NR23}, and Meier-Wenger \cite{MW24}, for example.
-In this note, we show the following:
+Uniformization is a classical theme of conformal geometry, going back to the uniformization of Riemann surfaces.
+In the context of metric spaces, \textit{quasisymmetric} parameterizations are often considered.
+This class of mappings has a rich history and connections to fields such as dynamics and geometric topology; we refer the reader to \cite{N25b} for an account of these developments.
+Special interest is often given to metric spaces which are quasisymmetrically parameterized by the sphere, so called \textit{quasispheres}.\\

+A related topic, which has had applications to uniformization \cite{NR24,NR23}, is that of \textit{approximation}.
+Often, one is concerned with approximating a metric space in the Gromov-Hausdorff sense by Riemannian manifolds.
+This involves a delicate interplay; one would like to approximate by a nice class of spaces, but such classes are frequently closed under Gromov-Hausdorff convergence.
+For example, a geodesic metric on a smooth manifold can be approximated by Riemannian metrics on that same manifold \cite{FO95} and, in fact, every geodesic metric space can be approximated by Riemannian surfaces \cite{C92}.
+However, this would be impossible if one were to additionally require control over the topology of the surfaces \cite{D24}.
+A similar rigidity with respect to Ricci curvature is a celebrated result in differential geometry \cite{CC97}.\\

+A fascinating recent development in this program is Ntalampekos's characterization of quasispheres in terms of smooth approximations \cite[Theorem~1.8]{N25}.
+In particular, he shows that every quasisphere is the Gromov-Hausdorff limit of a sequence of Riemannian quasispheres with uniform bounds.
+This result is notable for requiring no additional assumptions, such as Ahlfors regularity or finiteness of area.
+It therefore provides a general means of understanding quasispheres.
+Our main result is a generalization of this this theorem to arbitrary dimensions.

-\begin{thm} Let $(X,d)$ be a metric space which is quasisymmetric to a compact connected Riemannian manifold $(X,d_g)$.
-Then, $(X,d)$ is the Gromov-Hausdorff limit of a sequence of metric spaces which are locally isometric to Riemannian manifolds and uniformly quasisymmetric to $(X,d_g)$. \end{thm}
+\begin{thm} Let $(X,d)$ be a compact connected metric space.
+If $(X,d)$ is quasisymmetric to a Riemannian manifold $(X,d_g)$, then $(X,d)$ is the Gromov-Hausdorff limit of a sequence of metric spaces which are locally isometric to Riemannian manifolds and uniformly quasisymmetric to $(X,d_g)$. \end{thm}

+The constants implicit in the above conclusion depend only on the quasisymmetric distortion and the dimension of $X$.
+The converse also holds; the proof of this direction of \cite[Theorem~1.8]{N25} works in any dimension.
+We note that, in case $(X,d)$ is a length space, the approximating sequence can be taken to be Riemannian, not just locally so.
+This is explained in Remark~\ref{remove_locally_rmk}.
+Remark~\ref{lack_of_compactness_rmk} discusses the degree to which the compactness assumption is necessary.\\